MicrosoftDocs/microsoft-365-community/Community/power-automate-vs-logic-apps.md

 **Principal author** [Paul Bullock, MVP](https://www.linkedin.com/in/pkbullock)

-I invite authors with their knowledge in this topic to contribute to this article, sharing your experience.
+I invite authors with their knowledge in this topic to contribute to this article, sharing their experience.

 ---